-The North Lanark Regional Museum is owned and operated by the North Lanark Historical Society.
-The replicas of a country store
+The North Lanark Regional Museum is owned and operated by the North Lanark Historical Society with the goal of collecting,

 Off Season - Open by Appointment (individual or group tours)